markgould/docs.particular.net/transports/azure-service-bus-netstandard/compatibility.md

 ### Topic path must match

 Both transports must be configured using the same topic path for publishing to work properly.
-This implies that the topic used by the endpoints using Azure Service Bus for .NET Standard transport must match topic used by the endpoints on Azure Service Bus (see [bundle prefix](/transports/azure-service-bus/configuration/full.md#configuring-the-topology-forwarding-topology) for details).
+This implies that the topic used by the endpoints using the Azure Service Bus transport must match the topic used by the endpoints on Legacy Azure Service Bus.
+See [bundle prefix](/transports/azure-service-bus/configuration/full.md#configuring-the-topology-forwarding-topology) for details.

 ### Namespace alias is not used